 The vast majority of Bitcoin ATMs accept only cash or debit cards as payment for Bitcoin (due to chargeback issues).
 You will not be able to pay with your credit card at a Bitcoin ATM.

 All of the exchanges listed on this page accept Visa cards as a form of payment.

-Most exchanges accept Visa and Mastercard credit cards.
-However, some online reviews claim that exchanges like CEX.io accept Discover card as well.
+Most exchanges accept Visa and Mastercard.
+However, some exchanges like Paxful accept Discover Cards as well.

-It can be kind of hard to decide which exchange is the best platform for buying your bitcoins since there are so many of them.
+It can be kind of hard to decide which exchange is the best for buying your Bitcoin since there are so many of them.
 I suggest trying out each exchange with a small amount of money and moving on to larger funds only after you’re comfortable with the process.